jvzaniolo/zsh-backcountry/README.md

 ## What it does

-- Checks if your VPN is connected to Backcountry
+- Checks to see if your GlobalProtect VPN is connected
 - Runs `nvm use` inside projects that need it
 - Offers several commands to help you be more productive